DeVriesMatt/DeVriesMatt.github.io/_pages/cv.md

 * Oct 2020 -- Present: PhD Researcher
   * Joined Institute of Cancer Research and Imperial College London
-  * Thesis title: Tumour evolution in super-resolution: Developing new Artificial Intelligence-based methods to analyse 4D imaging data of tumour communities.
+  * Thesis title: Tumour evolution in super-resolution: Developing new Artificial Intelligence-based methods to analyse 4D imaging data of tumours.
   * Duties included:
     * Developed graph-based deep learning-based 3D shape analysis tools to profile melanoma cancer cells.
-    * Developed method to learn feature representations from 3D time-series data of melanoma spheroids.
+    * Developed method to learn feature representations from 3D+t mcroscopy images of melanoma spheroids.
     * Involved in recruiting and interviewing Senior Software Engineers.
+    * Involved in starting a spin-off company based on the results from my project and attended Accerlerator for this start-up.
+    * Published peer-reviewed articles.
   * Tools: Python, PyTorch, GitHub
   * Supervisors:
     * Prof. Chris Bakal (ICR)